SamEdgemon/Baseball/Resources/index.md

 - **Lahman's Baseball Database** The data we’ll use comes from Lahman’s Baseball Database, a comprehensive collection of historical baseball data created by Sean Lahman.
 It contains complete and extensive major league statistics dating back to 1871. **Extracts from the database will be provided** for each exercise; regardless, the entire database can be downloaded **[here](https://sabr.org/lahman-database/)**

-- **SQLite** is a self-contained, serverless, transactional SQL database engine.
-Like the Lahman Database, it is not necessary to download it for this instructional series, but it can be downloaded **[here](https://sqlite.org/)**
+- **SQLite** Data can be accessed in many different ways depending on the situation — sometimes from CSV files directly into a programming environment, and other times from SQL-based databases.
+For this series, I will be working with SQLite.
+It is a self-contained, serverless, transactional SQL database engine.
+Like the Lahman Database, **it is not necessary to download** it for this instructional series, but it can be downloaded **[here](https://sqlite.org/)**